Read This First

 Prompt 1: Is there an authentic essence of humanity that we should be pursuing or preserving?

-The central claim is this: The question of whether humanity has an authentic essence that we should strive to pursue or preserve is central to philosophical discussions about human nature.
+In plain terms: The question of whether humanity has an authentic essence that we should strive to pursue or preserve is central to philosophical discussions about human nature.

 1. Essentialist Perspectives: Essentialist thinkers argue that there is an intrinsic human nature, often linked to metaphysical or religious views.